How Good UX Designers Can Save Your Startup

 As the conference showed, the CEO of Apple Inc. believed that the only vital way to create a lasting product is to meld the technology and the customer’s point of view.

 All right, what does it have to do with UX and startups?

 A startup simply cannot afford not to listen to the target audience because it becomes impossible to build a product that people want.

 As a freshman in the market, you are likely to make use of the word of mouth that your first happy customers will spread.

 At first, this might bring an even better result than your marketing efforts.

 Even Steve Jobs, who was perceived as a person who didn’t listen to his customers, understood very well that a failure to research the market and convey the findings in the design was a sure-fire way to bankruptcy.

-Since UX defines how good user’s first experience with a digital product is, having a good UX designer to ensure that your app/website/tool is credible, clearly highlights the value to the user, features UX-optimised writing, and provides positive overall experience.
+Since UX defines how good a user’s first experience with a digital product is, having a good UX designer to ensure that your app/website/tool is credible, clearly highlights the value to the user, features UX-optimised writing, and provides a positive overall experience.

 The process of UX design commences as soon as the concept of your website is shaped, making graphic design, content and web development an integral composition.
 Remember: UX, not a product’s value, shapes the very first impression of your product.